haesleinhuepf/apoc/README.md

 ## Installation

-You can install `apoc` using pip.
-Note: you need to install [pyopencl](https://documen.tician.de/pyopencl/) in advance using conda:
+You can install `apoc` using conda or pip:

+    conda install -c conda-forge apoc-backend

+OR:

     conda install pyopencl
     pip install apoc